minio/minio-go/docs/API.md

 <a name="GetObjectAnnotation"></a>

-### GetObjectAnnotation(ctx context.Context, bucketName, objectName, annotationName string, opts GetObjectAnnotationOptions) ([]byte, error)
+### GetObjectAnnotation(ctx context.Context, bucketName, objectName, annotationName string, opts GetObjectAnnotationOptions) (io.ReadCloser, error)

-Return the payload of a single named annotation.
+Return the payload of a single named annotation as a stream.
+The caller must Close the returned reader.

 **Parameters**